How equity is cashed out

 Costs of getting a reverse mortgage

-One of the reasons reverse mortgages have gained a bad reputation is that many view them as too costly.
+One of the common criticisms about reverse mortgages is that they are too costly.
 But they are no different from conventional mortgages in terms of costs, says Peter Bell, president and CEO at the National Reverse Mortgage Lenders Association.

 "It's still going to be accruing interest on the house the same way as a conventional mortgage," he says.
 "The question is whether you are going to be making those monthly payments now or let that be paid off later."